bbauska/UofM-Intro-HTML5/README.md

 making your Web accessible?
 We want to make sure that things are easy to understand, not flashing, not requiring great amounts of concentration.
 Cognitive disabilities number greater than physical and perceptual disabilities combined.
-So it&apos;'s something that you want to think about when you&apos;'re designing your page, or even if you&apos;'re just help other people design theirs.
+So it&apos;s something that you want to think about when you&apos;re designing your page, or even if you&apos;re just help other people design theirs.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->